apauley/HollingBerries/README.md

 Some suppliers are dedicated Premium Produce (tm) suppliers.
 The customer has to believe that they are buying something better than usual.
-We do this by making the packaging look nice, and by increasing the price.
+Mr Hollingberry does this by making the packaging look nice, and by increasing the price.
 The suppliers already took care of the nice packaging, you now have to make it expensive.
 Anything supplied by a Premium Produce (tm)